MAROON-X is high-resolution (R~85,000), optical (500-920nm), fiber-fed echelle spectrograph.

 Figure B1.
 Left: Spectral format of the visual arm of MAROON-X (roughly true color); Right: Spectral format of the NIR arm of MAROON-X (false colors).
 Increasing wavelengths run from the lower left to the upper right in each image.

 The resolving power is typically 80k-88k (see Figure B2), measured as the FWHM of an unresolved line in the extracted 1D spectrum.
-These measurements were obtained by fitting etalon lines from an observation during the commissioning run in May 2020 with a combination of a box and an asymmetric gaussian profile.
+These measurements were obtained by fitting etalon lines with a combination of a box and an asymmetric gaussian profile.
 The variability in the resolving power is entirely driven by the field- and color-depended aberrations of the two cameras and by the focus (incl. tip-tilt term) of the CCD detector.

 The spectrograph simultaneously records the spectra of the star, the sky background, and light from a calibration source.
 The stellar light is sliced three times by a pupil slicer (for details see Components page) and fed into three rectangular fibers.
 The sky background light is reimaged onto a forth rectangular fiber.
 Light from a calibration source is injected into a fifth rectangular fiber.
 These five fibers form the entrance slit of MAROON-X (see image below).